George P. Shultz, counsel and Cabinet member for two Republican presidents, dies at 100

 Dr. Shultz served as secretary for 6 1/2 years, until the end of the Reagan presidency, more than any other post-World War II secretary of state except Dean Rusk.
 His tenure included many remarkable events, including war in Lebanon, the invasion of Grenada, the democratic transition in the Philippines and what many regard as his signal achievement — the transformation of relations with the Soviet Union and the ushering in of the end of the Cold War.

-Over the course of his tenure at Foggy Bottom, Dr. Shultz clashed repeatedly with other key Reagan advisers, including CIA director William Casey and Secretary of Defense Caspar W. Weinberger, his oneime deputy at OMB.
+Over the course of his tenure at Foggy Bottom, Dr. Shultz clashed repeatedly with other key Reagan advisers, including CIA director William Casey and Secretary of Defense Caspar W. Weinberger, his onetime deputy at OMB.
 But he was well liked by the Foreign Service and will be remembered as one of the few secretaries of state who effectively used the department's career bureaucracy to advance his objectives.

 From the beginning, Dr. Shultz was consumed with managing relations with the Soviet Union and handling Reagan’s seemingly ambivalent posture, which alternated between harsh rhetoric about an “evil empire” and interest in improving relations if possible.